Value Adjustment Board

 - Amendments to Rule 12D-16.002, F.A.C.

-The rules described above as well as the three sets of documents described below are available on the Department’s website at the following web address: http://dor.myflorida.com/dor/property/vab/ or click here for a complete copy of all three sets of documents.
-This copy is the latest, proposed set from the Department of Revenue dated December 22, 2011.
-They are not yet formally adopted.
+The rules described above as well as the three sets of documents described below are available on the Department's website at the following web address: http://dor.myflorida.com/dor/property/vab/.
+Additionally, updates to the initial set of documents (draft dated 12/22/2011) is linked here for quick reference.
+This linked draft is a complete set of the documents listed below, bookmarked for ease of use.

 - The 2010 Uniform Policies and Procedures Manual for value adjustment boards, which is composed of the following items: